heutelbeck/sapl-pages/guides/comparison/index.md

 </div>

 <div class="cmp-note">
-Constraint handling (automatic execution of obligations like data filtering, field redaction, audit logging) is unique to SAPL.
-Other engines return permit/deny; the application is responsible for acting on the decision.
+SAPL is the only engine with first-class constraint handling (obligations and advice that drive data filtering, field redaction, audit logging).
+Cerbos offers output expressions and OPA can return structured data, but enforcement remains application-side.
+SAPL SDKs execute constraints automatically.
 </div>